 In 1974, Ohio State tailback Archie Griffin became just the fifth junior ever to win the Heisman Trophy.
 In 1975, Griffin became the first player ever to win a second Heisman.
-Twenty-eight years later he is still the only player to have two of the coveted bronze statues, which go annually to the nation's top college football player.
+Decades later he is still the only player to have two of the coveted bronze statues, which go annually to the nation's top college football player.

 But even though more than two decades have passed, honors continue to befall Griffin now the President of the Ohio State Alumni Association.

 Archie Griffin's No. 45 was retired at halftime of the Ohio State vs. Penn State game on Oct.
 30, 1999.